git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 Q> is a tool that attempts to preserve running programs, working directories and Q> so on within tmux.
 The benefit with tmux-resurrect is there's no JSON/YAML Q> config needed.

+## Summary

+tmux is a versatile addition to your terminal toolbelt.
+It helps you cover the gaps between multitasking and workspace organization you'd otherwise lose since there's no GUI.
+In addition, it includes a nice ability to detach workspaces to the background and reattach at a later time.

+In the next chapter, we're going to touch some terminal basics before diving deeper into tmux.